centrebalearbiodiversitat/biodumpy/docs/source/modules/NCBI.rst

 Overview
 --------

 The ``NCBI`` module allows users to easily retrieve data information from the the National Center for Biotechnology Information (`NCBI`_) database.

+.. toggle:: Click to expand

-The information can be downloaded in JSON or FASTA format.
+    JSON and FASTA

 Key Features
 ------------

-- **Retrieve information from NCBI database.** Users can download the information stored into the NCBI database.
+- **Retrieve information from NCBI.** Users can download the information stored into the NCBI database.
-- **Retrieve genetic information from NCBI database.** Users can download the genetic information in FASTA format.
+- **Retrieve genetic information from NCBI.** Users can download the genetic information in FASTA format.
-- **Retrieve taxonomic information from NCBI database.** Users can download the taxonomic information stored into the NCBI database.
+- **Retrieve taxonomic information from NCBI.** Users can download the taxonomic information stored into the NCBI database.

 Retrieve comprehensive metadata from NCBI
 -----------------------------------------

 In this example, we download the information from NCBI setting the parameter ``bulk`` to *True*.
 We download the data from the "nucleotide" database in GeneBank format.
-Do not underestimate the parameter ``query_type`` since it defines the type of query search.
 This function is based on biopython `Entrez`_ module.
 We set the parameter ``bulk`` to *True* because we know that the information to download is relatively small.
 Before setting this parameter to *True*, we recommend checking the size of the taxa information to avoid potential issues with computer memory.

 .. _Entrez: https://biopython.org/docs/1.75/api/Bio.Entrez.html